Jai Pal Singh: Research

 Singh was a surgeon and medical researcher who over the course of 25 years published numerous articles in international journals.
 He conducted research and published in the areas of general surgery, pediatric surgery, oncology, and urology.
 He gained recognition in Indian surgery for his work on childhood burn hernias, surgical nutrition, a novel rectum prolapse procedure, kidney stone research, and large intestine motility investigations.
 In 1990, an editorial in the British Journal of Surgery referenced his research on amoebic liver abscess, which was published in The American Journal of Surgery.

 Awards

 In 1986, he was awarded the Hari Om Ashram Prerit Award for his research on urinary calculi.
 In 1991, he was honoured with the Padma Shri, India’s fourth highest civilian award by the President of India.

 Personal life

-Singh married Vedvati, the daughter of Chaudhary Charan Singh, 5th Prime Minister of India.
+Singh married Vedwati, the daughter of Chaudhary Charan Singh, 5th Prime Minister of India.
 Singh died on 24 September 1997 in Delhi, India.